- The Mortality Projections Committee has published the results of the CMI Model benchmarking survey survey in CMI Working Paper 153.

 Self-administered pension schemes (SAPS) mortality

-CMI Working Paper 95 was published in February 2017.
-The working paper presents an analysis of the mortality experience of data received by 30 June 2016, covering the period 2008 to 2015.
-You must be an Authorised User to access this paper, although an executive summary is available to all.
+- Working Paper 142 was published in November 2020.
+The working paper presents an analysis of the mortality experience of data received by 30 June 2020, covering the period 2012 to 2019.
+You must be an Authorised User to access this paper.

-- The CMI has produced a set of unisex rates that are intended for:
+The CMI has produced a set of unisex mortality rates.
+These rates will assist actuaries who are:

-- actuaries undertaking Transfer Value Analysis in accordance with COBS 19.1 of the FSA Sourcebook
+- undertaking Transfer Value Analysis in accordance with COBS 19.1 of the FCA Sourcebook;

-- actuaries preparing projections for Key Features Illustrations in accordance with COBS 13 Annex 2 of the FSA Sourcebook, and
+- preparing projections for Key Features Illustrations in accordance with COBS 13 Annex 2 of the FCA Sourcebook; and

-- actuaries producing Statutory Money Purchase Illustrations in accordance with the FRC’s Actuarial Standards Technical Memorandum TM1.
+- producing Statutory Money Purchase Illustrations in accordance with the FRC’s Actuarial Standard Technical Memorandum TM1.

 If you have any questions about the CMI please email